School Name: Brown University

 What standardized tests do I need to take to get into Brown?

 Brown requires all applicants to submit either the SAT I or ACT, both with or without writing.
 If you’ve taken the SAT multiple times, Brown will accept score choice, or the ability to super score the scores you send them.
 For students who took the ACT route, Brown will consider your highest scores from each category when going over your application.
-They also recommend two SAT subject tests, but will not starting with the class of 2025– meaning you can submit them for the 2020-2021 application cycle but will NOT be penalized if you do not submit them.
+They also typically recommend two SAT subject tests, but will not starting with the class of 2025– meaning you can submit them for the 2020-2021 application cycle but will NOT be penalized if you do not submit them.
 If you are an international student from a non-English speaking country, you will be required to submit either your scores from the Test of English as a Foreign Language (TOEFL), or your International English Language Testing System (IELTS) scores.

 What is Open Curriculum at Brown University?

 Like many liberal arts colleges, Brown prioritizes a well-rounded education full of opportunities for community engagement, self-reflection, and intellectual growth.
-However, Brown distinguishes itself from the majority of other colleges in that it accomplishes these goals without forcing students to take any university-mandated courses.
+However, Brown distinguishes itself from the majority of other colleges in that it accomplishes these goals without forcing students to take university-mandated courses.
 Brown’s “open curriculum” celebrated its 50th Anniversary just last year, and means no distribution requirements or general education courses will get in the way of you discovering your strengths and passions.
 The only requirements for graduation are that you complete a minimum of 30 courses in eight semesters, fulfill the requirements for one concentration program (aka major), and demonstrate “excellent skill” in written English by taking designated WRIT courses.
 Other than that, students at Brown have complete freedom in their learning over their four years.

 What special opportunities does Brown have?